Atk 0 Crit All ~My attack stat is negligible, so I can't help but rely on critical hits to succeed!~

 “Okay, fine.”
 I grabbed the simple hat and chucked it into the void of my Item Box.
-Wearing my new threads, along with the girls, we paid for the outfits, and made our way out of the store.
+Wearing my new threads like the girls, we paid for the outfits and made our way out of the store.

-As we walked down the street, we scanned the stalls for ideas for lunch.
+As we walked down the street, we scanned the stalls for lunch ideas.
 After cooking for so long, it felt nice just to go around and sample the local tastes.
 The scent of meat skewers and pan-fried potato cakes drifted in the air.

-Quite some time had passed since we had arrived in Sanshiro, as the seasons already shifted through fall and winter.
+Quite some time had passed since we arrived in Sanshiro, as the seasons already shifted through fall and winter.
 Signs of early buds poked their heads from hibernation.
-The slight chill in the air went away as the heat from the food stalls warmed our bodies slightly.
+The slight chill in the air went away as the heat from the food stalls radiated against our bodies.

 I recalled some memories of the Ice Festival that happened over a year ago, seeing those scenes overlap with the view in front of me.
-How time really seemed to fly by despite having lived in this world for more than a year.
+How time really seemed to fly by despite having only lived in this world for a bit more than a year.

 “Seriously, where will I be next year?”
 I mumbled lightly to myself.

 “Something wrong, Claude?
 You’ve been just staring.”
 Katsys grabbed my hand between hers.
-They were icy cold like normal, but I didn’t seem to mind.
+They were icy cold like normal, but I didn’t mind.